Architecture

 dataflows is designed to synchronize data from external systems into its own warehouse tables.

-const project = await upsertAgencyProject({
+const project = await step.run('upsert-project', () =>

-clickup_id: model.project.id,
+clickup_id: task.project.id,

-name: model.project.name,
+name: task.project.name

 })

-clickup_id: model.id,
+clickup_id: task.id,

 project_id: project.id,

-name: model.name,
+name: task.name,

-status: model.status
+status: task.status

 })